 Minority Nurse Magazine Scholarship Program

 The Minority Nurse Magazine Scholarship program is for members of minority groups working to earn a bachelor's degree in nursing.
-Four scholarship of $1,000 and $500 are awarded annually with a June application deadline.
+Four scholarships of $1,000 and $500 are awarded annually with a June application deadline.
 The award is for one year.
 To find out more, phone Pam Chwedyk at (312) 525-3095 or contact: Minority Nurse Magazine Scholarship, Attn: Career Recruitment Media, 211 W. Wacker Dr. Suite 900, Chicago, IL 60606 or visit https://minoritynurse.com/nursing-scholarships/.